Approximately 459,000 Australians are living with dementia, a number that is expected to rise to 590,000 by 2028.

 Dementia not only affects individuals with the condition, but it also has a substantial impact on their families and carers, as people with dementia eventually become dependent on their care providers in most, if not all, areas of daily living.

-DACS also offers a range of in home aged care services to older Australians who aren’t living with dementia.
+DACS also offers a range of in home aged care services to older Australians who are not living with dementia.

 For more information on DACS, call 1800 322 767 or email email@example.com.